Newt Gingrich: Congressional campaigns

 Gingrich sought a rematch against Flynt in 1976.
-While the Republicans did slightly better in the 1976 House elections than in 1974 nationally, the Democratic candidate in the 1976 presidential election was former Governor of Georgia Jimmy Carter.
+While the Republicans did slightly better in the 1976 House elections than in 1974 nationally, the Democratic candidate in the 1976 presidential election was former governor of Georgia Jimmy Carter.
 Carter won more than two-thirds of the vote in his native Georgia.
 Gingrich lost his race by 5,100 votes.

 As Gingrich primed for another run in the 1978 elections, Flynt decided to retire.
-Gingrich defeated Democratic State Senator Virginia Shapard by 7,500 votes.
-Gingrich was re-elected five times from this district.
-He faced a close general election race once—in the House elections of 1990—when he won by 978 votes in a primary race against Republican Herman Clark and won a narrow 974 vote victory over Democrat David Worley in the general.
+Gingrich defeated Democratic state senator Virginia Shapard by 7,500 votes.

+Gingrich was re-elected five times from this district, before it was modified by redistricting.
+He faced a close general election race once—in the House elections of 1990—when he won a narrow 974 vote victory over Democrat David Worley in the general.

 Although the district was trending Republican at the national level, conservative Democrats continued to hold most local offices, as well as most of the area's seats in the General Assembly, well into the 1980s.

+In 1992, Gingrich faced a primary challenge from State Representative Herman Clark, which he won by just 978 votes amid ethical concerns and an anti-incumbent trend.